wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 object with information contained in the message, and insert the object into its own data member `remotes`.
 The event object is not used anywhere else as it is destroyed right in the loop.

+If the command is `Endpoint`, then the message is cast into type `class MemEventInitEndpoint` (also defined in `memEventBase.h`), and the end point information carried by the message is added into data member `endpoints` using `addEndpoint()`, meaning that this message contains a list of objects that are reachable from the other end of the memory link.
+One thing that differs from the handling of `Region` command is that, the `Endpoint` command event is not destroyed in the loop.
+Instead, it is added to the data member, `initReceiveQ`, such that the message can also be read by its containing component during initialization.

 ### Cache Object Construction